Dana J. Morin

 Research Technician

-Jackson is a recent graduate from the MSU College of Forest Resources majoring in Wildlife, Fisheries and Aquaculture with a concentration in Human-Wildlife Interactions.
-He began working with our lab as a field technician on the deer density and population study lead by Nathan Todt.
-Jackson is now a Research Technician assisting on the lab and field portions of multiple projects lead by other members of our team.
+Jackson is a graduate from the MSU College of Forest Resources majoring in Wildlife, Fisheries and Aquaculture with a concentration in Human-Wildlife Interactions.
+He began working with our lab as a field technician on the deer density and population study and is now a Research Technician managing the non-invasive genetics lab and project manager for the eastern wild turkey projects.

 Graduate Students